Level3-REST/site/doc/profiles/form.md

 HTML has had `<form>` controls since the beginning, and they have proven useful for capturing information and state from users in many applications.
 Over time, HTML forms have added valuable capabilities for client-side field validation and semantic field presentations like `password` and `email`.
 In a similar spirit, Level 3 forms can supply client-oriented schemas to assist the client in creating user presentations and valid form payloads.

-Forms often create new resources, but can also be used to direct a client to a pre-existing resource that matches the submitted form's content.
+Forms often create new resources, but can also be used to direct a client to a pre-existing resource that matches the submitted form’s content.
 A Form resource can also represent an API command that changes the system state.

 ##### Form Content

 Forms in Level 3 supply their form representation in two ways.
-One is to deliver a simple object template with fields that are either empty or prepopulated.
+One is to deliver a simple object template with fields that are either empty or pre-populated.
 The other is to supply a form schema that the client uses to construct a form payload to submit.
 The client can learn the form representation during Discovery by reviewing the `Content-Type` header.

 ### Discovery